2025/12/31-2026/01/04 Wheat sprouts under snow

 2025/04/09-04/14 Wild geese fly north

-April 9th, 2025-April 14th is Spring-Middle stage of SEIMEI (pure and clear)-14th KOU “Wild geese.”
+April 9th, 2025-April 14th is Spring-Middle of SEIMEI (pure and clear)-14th KOU “Wild geese.”
 Birds that have spent the winter (saying “winter birds”) are migrating north.
 This is one of the spring scenes.

 The KOHAKUCHOU (Tundra swans) spent in the AZUMINO area began their migration to north from mid-February and were already gone by the end of March.